 Campus Coordinator - The individual who handles all scheduling and front office coordination and serves as an information hub.

 Director of Business Operations - The individual who handles finances, insurance issues, and maintenance of the physical plant.

 Director of Admissions and Marketing - The individual who oversees the admissions process and coordinates our marketing efforts.

 Director of Development - The individual who coordinates all of the school's fundraising efforts throughout the year.

-Director of Student Affairs - A teacher elected by Faculty and Staff as the main correspondent with students, families, and the outside community.
+Director of Middle School Student Affairs - A teacher elected by Faculty and Staff as the main correspondent with middle school students, families, and the outside community.

-Director of Faculty Affairs - A teacher elected by the Faculty and Staff to facilitate the decision-making process and oversee teacher evaluations and professional development.
+Director of Personnel Faculty Affairs - A teacher elected by the Faculty and Staff to oversee the staff in professional development and teacher evaluations.